gnames/gnfinder/README.md

 Linux: `$HOME/.config/gnfinder.yml`

-This file allows to set options that will modify behaviour of ``gnfinder`` according to your needs.
+This file allows to set options that will modify behaviour of ``GNfinder`` according to your needs.
 It will spare you to enter the same flags for the command line application again and again.